 The pupils analyse equipment, sub-assemblies and the correlative effects between the components constituting the plant.
-For this purpose, they use specialist literature and equipment descriptions, including in English.
+For this purpose, they use specialist literature and equipment descriptions, including in the English language, and in audiovisual or and virtual forms.
 They determine the function and operational characteristics of sub-assemblies constituting the plant.